flux-eco/flux-eco-ui-tree/README.md

  * @property {function(treeId: string): TreeState} getState
  * @property {function(subscriberId: string, treeId: string, callback: function(treeId:string, oldState:object, newState: object)): Promise<void>} subscribeToStateChanged
  *
- * Note: There are existing implementations of TreeStateManager - flux-eco-ui-tree-state - available in the flux-eco-system,
+ * Note: There is an existing implementation of TreeStateManager - flux-eco-ui-tree-state - available in the flux-eco-system,
  * but you are free to implement your own if desired.
  */
 ```